Merphyx/sign-searcher/README.md

 To invoke SignSearcher, use the following (client-side) commands:

-- `/signsearch <query>` - Starts a new query with the given text (may contain spaces, does not need to be quoted), and highlights all matching signs.
+- `/signsearch search <query>` - You can add new words to the search. and highlights all matching signs.

-- `/signsearch` (with no arguments) - Clears the current query, removing the highlight effect from all signs.
+- `/signsearch desearch` - Clears the current query, removing the highlight effect from all signs.

+- `/signsearch desearch <Text>` - Clears individual searched words.

 ## Compatibility